-- C. Permitted Accessory Uses, Setbacks and Size Restrictions: As of the date of this Ordinance and any subsequent amendment, existing Accessory structures and uses are conforming, however, in the event of a teardown, foundation change or the addition of any other accessory structure added to the lot, the following standards shall be maintained: - (1) Structures and uses accessory to the principal structure and use, including private garages, carports, storage sheds and buildings, free standing decks, greenhouses, playhouses, and other similar accessory structures and uses determined to be compatible by the Zoning Enforcement Officer. - (2) Private swimming pools and tennis courts (unlighted), in rear yards only, and subject to the setback regulations of ten (10') feet to a side or rear property line.
+- C. Permitted Accessory Uses, Setbacks and Size Restrictions: As of the date of this Ordinance and any subsequent amendment, existing Accessory structures and uses are conforming, however, in the event of a teardown, foundation change or the addition of any other accessory structure added to the lot, the following standards shall be maintained: - (1) Structures and uses accessory to the principal structure and use, including private garages, carports, storage sheds and buildings, free standing decks,

+- greenhouses, playhouses, and other similar accessory structures and uses determined to be compatible by the Zoning Enforcement Officer. - (2) Private swimming pools and tennis courts (unlighted), in rear yards only, and subject to the setback regulations of ten (10') feet to a side or rear property line.
 Swimming pools are required to have a four (4') foot high barrier fence as defined and further clarified in the Village of Big Rock's Property Maintenance and Building Codes.
-In the event the pool is at least 4 feet high, a locking access device is a permissible alternative to the barrier fence.

-- (3) All accessory structures shall maintain a minimum setback of three (3') feet from the rear and rear side yards.
-No accessory structure shall be permitted in the front yard or corner side yard abutting a street. - (4) No more than three (3) roofed accessory structures are permitted on any one zoning lot. - (5) The combined square footage of all roofed accessory structures on a zoning lot is limited according to lot size as listed below:
+In the event the pool is at least 4 feet high, a locking access device is a permissible alternative to the barrier fence. - (3) All accessory structures shall maintain a minimum setback of three (3') feet from the rear and rear side yards.
+No accessory structure shall be permitted in the front yard or corner side yard abutting a street.
+All accessory structures shall be located at least ten (10) feet from a principal structure and any other accessory structures. - (4) No more than three (3) roofed accessory structures are permitted on any one zoning lot. - (5) The combined square footage of all roofed accessory structures on a zoning lot is limited according to lot size as listed below: